nsclass/rust-svg-converter/README.md

 ## Deployment

+HTTP server(backend) is expecting the build output of React application in `svg-web-service/react-ui/build`.
+So we have to copy the `/react-ui/build` directory into `svg-web-service` directory manually.
-HTTP server(backend) is expecting the build output of React application in the following path. `svg-web-service` will looking for the `index.html` file and other static outputs in the `./react-ui/build` directory.
+`svg-web-service` will looking for the `index.html` file and other static outputs from the `svg-web-service/react-ui/build` directory.
+However we don't need to copy files for building a docker image because Dockefile will handle them.

 ```
-svg-web-service
 ./react-ui/build
 ├── asset-manifest.json
 ├── favicon.ico